Meghan Markle's DL1961 Skinny Jeans for Under $68 at Amazon

 While you’re shopping these royal fashion favorites, be sure to check out other deep discounts from big brands such as Tory Burch, Calvin Klein and Kate Spade on the Amazon Fall Sale.

-We're expecting to see even more major deals, markdowns and discounts to roll out across fashion categories this evening including dresses, luggage, sandals, sneakers, swimwear, watches, men's clothing, shoes, and jewelry..
+We're expecting to see even more major deals, markdowns and discounts to roll out across fashion categories this evening including travel gear, designer handbags, designer dresses, sandals, sneakers, designer sunglasses, activewear, designer backpacks, swimwear, men's clothing, shoes, diamonds, deals under $50 and jewelry.

 Plus, be sure to sign into your Prime account as Amazon Prime members get free two-day shipping on select items.